agourlay/json-2-csv/Readme.md

 ## Input & output formats

-A json file containing a collection like [this](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test.json) is transformed into a CSV file like [that](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test-json.csv).
+A file containing a JSON collection like [this](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test.json) is transformed into a CSV file like [that](https://github.com/agourlay/json-2-csv-stream/blob/master/src/test/resources/test-json.csv).

-When nested objects are turned into extra columns and the content of the parent objects is not repeated.
+When nested objects are turned into extra columns the content of the parent object is not repeated.

 ## APIs